tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 This is not a full sales course.
 It is not a list of leads.
 It is not a magic script that guarantees replies.
+It is not permission to spam people.

 It is a practical, polished shortcut for freelancers who want to take action today.